 Set Your Fundraising Goal!

 Last year the Tri for a Cure raised over $2 million to support vital cancer prevention, screening and patient support programs.
 Incredible!
 We couldn't do it without you!

 We know you work hard to meet your fundraising goals, so we have some fun prizes to say thank you.
 Don't worry: the average triathlete raised over $700 last year.
 It's easier than you think!

-We will determine the Top Fundraiser and Top 20 at a July date TBD.
-All other prizes can still be earned up until July 23.
+We will determine the Top Fundraiser and Top 20 on Friday, July 16 at 5:00PM.

 Need a boost to your fundraising?
 You're welcome to use the logo to help spread the word!